Justas Tamulis

-Justas Tamulis (born July 12, 1994) is a professional Lithuanian basketball player for CSU Sibiu of the Liga Națională.
-He plays for small forward position.
+Justas Tamulis (born 12 July 1994) is a Lithuanian professional basketball player.
+He plays the small forward position.

+Career

+In February 2024, Tamulis signed with Valur of the Icelandic Úrvalsdeild karla.

 International career

 Tamulis previously represented the Lithuanian youth squads and won three silver medals with them.

 Tamulis won gold medal with the Lithuanian team during the 2017 Summer Universiade after defeating the United States' team 74–85 in the final.